Winding Forward: In 2026, I Hope to Say “Yes” More Often

 That may be enough.

-Because here’s the thing: the watch community saved me in ways I don’t always articulate beyond quick exclamations of loving the hobby and people in it.
-Yet, through it, I found my voice again.
-I found connection.
+And what the hell does all of this have to do with watches, Chris?
+Well, I’m glad you asked.
+The watch community saved me in ways I don’t always articulate well, but it is nonetheless true.
+Through it, I found my voice again and a safe connection to people.
 I found people who saw me, who valued what I had to say, who welcomed me in.
-I found a best friend in my “A Tale of Two Wristies” podcast co-host, Iman, someone who feels like family in a way I didn’t expect, couldn’t predict, but desperately needed.
+I found a best friend in my “A Tale of Two Wristies” podcast co-host, Iman, someone who feels like family in a way I didn’t expect, couldn’t predict, and that I very much needed.

 I was with Fabio Valle and his wife, Ana, at Turntable Chicken Jazz in Koreatown, Manhattan, after Fabio and I spent the day promoting our comic at New York Comic Con.

-I’m learning that isolation can look a lot like independence if you let it.
+And still, I’m learning that isolation can look a lot like independence if you let it.
 I’m learning that protecting yourself too fiercely can keep out the very things you crave.
-I’m learning that healing doesn’t always mean fixing; it sometimes means allowing.
+I’m learning that healing doesn’t always mean fixing, and that you have to allow certain things to happen.

-As I step into a new year, my hope is simple: to say yes more often.
-To let people in.
-To build something that doesn’t disappear the moment circumstances change.
-To trust that connection doesn’t have to end in loss.
+As I step into a new year, my hope is to say yes more often and let people in.
+Hopefully, I can build something new that doesn’t disappear the moment circumstances change, and that connection doesn’t have to end in loss.

 I don’t know precisely what that will look like yet.
-But I know this: I don’t want to be alone in a coffee shop anymore, convincing myself that solitude is the same thing as peace—at least…not all the time.
+But I know I don’t want to be alone in a coffee shop anymore, convincing myself that solitude and peace are the same thing.
+I’ll still go to the coffee shop, though!
+Maybe I’ll be slightly more chatty.

 Not a sweeping resolution, but I figure it’s a start.